mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 The circuit padding framework operates at the Tor circuit layer.
 It only deals with the inter-cell timings and quantity of cells sent on a circuit.
-It can insert cells on a circuit in arbitrary patterns, and in response to arbitary conditions, but it cannot delay cells.
+It can insert cells on a circuit in arbitrary patterns, and in response to arbitrary conditions, but it cannot delay cells.
 It also does not deal with packet sizes, how cells are packed into TLS records, or ways that the Tor protocol might be recognized on the wire.